schnatterer/scm-manager/docs/en/development/architecture.md

 To persist the data of SCM-Manager we use a file based storage api.
 [JAXB](https://www.baeldung.com/jaxb) is for marshalling and unmarshalling the data fields to xml.
-This means all objects which should be persisted need the JAXB annotations like `@XMLRootElement` or `@XmlAccessorType(XmlAccessType.FIELD)` depending on the structure.
+This means all objects which should be persisted need the JAXB annotations like `javax.xml.bind.annotation@XMLRootElement` or `javax.xml.bind.annotation@XmlAccessorType(XmlAccessType.FIELD)` depending on the structure.

 ### Shiro

 SCM-Manager uses a fine-grained permission model with Shiro.
-To create permissions on business objects we use the `@StaticPermission` annotation.
+To create permissions on business objects we use the `com.github.sdorra.ssp.@StaticPermission` annotation.

 Example: